 The author of Elder Law: Practice, Policy & Problems (Wolters Kluwer, 2d ed.
 2020), consistent with her research interests Professor Kohn teaches elder law, family law, trusts and estates, torts, and an interdisciplinary gerontology course.

 Professor Kohn has served in a variety of public interest roles, including the Reporter for the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act.
 She currently serves as the Reporter for the revised Uniform Health Care Decisions Act; Co-Chair of the Elder Rights Committee of the Individual Rights and Responsibilities Section of the American Bar Association; and Co-Director of the Aging, Law, and Society Collaborative Research Network.

 Professor Kohn earned an A.B. summa cum laude from Princeton University and a J.D. magna cum laude from Harvard University.
-She clerked for the Honorable Fred I. Parker of the United States Court of Appeals for the Second Circuit.
+She clerked for the Hon.
+Fred I. Parker of the United States Court of Appeals for the Second Circuit.
 Following her clerkship, she was awarded a fellowship by the Skadden Fellowship Foundation to provide direct representation to nursing home residents and frail elders.
-In 2011, she received Syracuse University College of Law’s Res Ipsa Loquitur award recognizing excellence in teaching, and in 2012 she was selected as Syracuse University’s Judith Greenberg Seinfeld Distinguished Faculty Fellow.
+She is a past recipient of the College of Law’s Res Ipsa Loquitur award recognizing excellence in teaching, and Syracuse University’s Judith Greenberg Seinfeld Distinguished Faculty Fellowship.